hiwenny/cdk-serverless/README.md

   * `cdk diff`        compare deployed stack with current state
   * `cdk synth`       emits the synthesized CloudFormation template
   * `cdk bootstrap`   required to stage the stack for deployment.
 IMPORTANT: this creates S3 bucket which will incur a charge if not cleaned up: https://docs.aws.amazon.com/cdk/latest/guide/tools.html#tools_bootstrap so delete CDKToolkit in CloudFormation as soon as you're done
   * `cdk destroy`     for deleting the CloudFormation stack(s).
-This will also create an S3 staging bucket for some reason even after deletion post-bootstrap, so again delete manually
+As of 3/2/2020 this command creates yet another S3 staging bucket and doesn't completely clean up the S3 buckets, so some manual deletion is still required __after__ it finishes deleting the CloudFormation stack if going this path

 ## Roadmap
 Tracking -> Storing Raw Data -> Funneling into Analytics